mohhitSaini/LINK-UP/README.md

 To get started with the Project Name, follow these steps:

 1. Clone the repository to your local machine: git clone https://github.com/mohhitSaini/LINK-UP.git
+2. Take out the backend folder from the current folder for better and simple usage.

 ## Backend Usage